MatiasAlvo/Neural_inventory_control/README.md

 4. `neural_networks.py`: Defines the neural network functionalities.

-5. `trainer.py`: Defines the Trainer class, which is in charge of the training itself, including handling the interactions with the simulator and the updated to a neural net's weights.
+5. `trainer.py`: Defines the Trainer class, which is in charge of the training itself, including handling the interactions with the simulator and updating the neural network's weights.

 Parameters for settings/instances and policies are to be defined in a config file under the **config_files/settings** and **config_files/policies_and_hyperparams**, respectively.
 Instructions on how to do this are detailed in a later section.

 ## Populating a config file

 We provide config files for all the settings and all the policies described in our paper.
-A detailed description of is usage is as follows:
+A detailed description of its usage is as follows.

 ### Setting config file